agulammo/agulammo/README.md

 HR Technology and Business Intelligence professional with 15+ years of experience in HR analytics, workforce reporting, HRIS functional implementation, and enterprise reporting strategy.
 MBA in Business Analytics and Certified Workday Pro in Reporting, with 5+ years leading HR analytics and reporting initiatives at VCU Health System.

-My work sits at the intersection of HR, analytics, reporting governance, and HR technology enablement.
+My work sits at the intersection of HR system, analytics, reporting governance, and HR technology enablement.
 I specialize in translating workforce data into decision-ready insights, building scalable reporting frameworks, and supporting HR transformation through systems, dashboards, and process improvement.

 I am also actively building applied AI skills through hands-on projects, including an AI-powered HR chatbot prototype and NLP-based sentiment analysis use cases in HR.